 Setting Environmental Conditions

 All Level 2 activities must operate in accordance with conditions set by the EPA.
 Following environmental impact assessment, the EPA can impose conditions in Permits issued by planning authorities (or where no Permit is required, in an Environment Protection Notice).
-Such conditions take account of relevant state and national guidelines, site-specific issues, the concepts of Best Practice Environmental Management and Accepted Modern Technology and the principle of continual improvement, which relates to the expectation that standards can, will and should change over time
+Such conditions take account of relevant state and national guidelines, site-specific issues, the concepts of Best Practice Environmental Management, Accepted Modern Technology and the principle of continual improvement, which relates to the expectation that standards can, will and should change over time.

 The environmental conditions attached to Permits may be varied by issuing an Environment Protection Notice (EPN).
 The conditions for a Level 2 activity may be varied periodically, such as following an internal review or if there is a change in the nature of the operations at the site.